basvandenberg/gene_network_designer/README.md

 # Gene Network Designer

-This software is written as part of my masters thesis at the Delft University of Technology.
+This software is written as part of my master thesis at the Delft University of Technology.
 The software is not extensively tested and the documentation is very limited.
-For more information about the software and about the project, consult my masters thesis document: http://repository.tudelft.nl/view/ir/uuid:fff3c287-ff65-454a-8ec1-42425d94280c/
+For more information about the software and about the project, consult my master thesis document: http://repository.tudelft.nl/view/ir/uuid:fff3c287-ff65-454a-8ec1-42425d94280c/

+the INSTALL.txt file explains about the installation of the software.
+TUTORIAL.txt provides a simple tutorial that runs a simulation on a provided gene network.

 The java source files can be found in the src directory, jar-files of the libraries that are used by the software can be found in the geneNetworkDesigner_lib directory.
 The javadoc documentation is stored in the doc directory (use index.html to browse the documentation).